iamsantanubanerjee/iamsantanubanerjee.github.io/content/natural-language-processing/introduction/basic-terminologies.md

  History
 ```

+---
+> **Note**

+How to choose between stemming and lemmatization?
+* Stemming can be used in cases where the output does not need to have meaningful words/sentences/paragraphs, such as Spam Classification, Review Classification, etc.
+* Lemmatization can be used in cases where meaningful words/sentences/paragraphs need to be generated as output, such as Language Translation, ChatBots, Text Summarization, etc.

+---

 ## Word embeddings

-It is a technique where individual words are represented as real-valued vectors in a lower-dimensional space and captures inter-word semantics.
+Word embedding is a technique where individual words are represented as real-valued vectors in a lower-dimensional space and captures inter-word semantics.

 ### Types of word embeddings